Hereditary Hemorrhagic Telangiectasia (HHT)

 - Nosebleeds that are spontaneous and recurrent that can be mild or severe

 - Multiple telangiectases on the skin or in the mucous membranes.
-The telangiectases are small red spots that blanch under pressure located on the lips, oral cavity, fingers and nose.
+The telangiectases are small red spots that blanch under pressure located on the lips, oral cavity, fingers, palm of the hands and nose.

-- A first-degree relative (brother, sister, parent or child) with HHT, based on these diagnostic criteria.
+- Arteriovenous malformations (AVMs) or telangiectases in one or more of the internal organs, including the lungs, brain, liver, intestines, stomach, and spinal cord.
+A first-degree relative (brother, sister, parent or child) with HHT, based on these diagnostic criteria.

 A diagnosis is considered definite when 3 or more of the criteria are present, possible or suspected when 2 findings are present, and unlikely with fewer than 2 findings.